Archive for the ‘News’ Category

 Kenneth A. Huff, 2007.5

-In the wee hours of morning on my last day there, I temporarily installed a test of a new work that I started developing while in Salina.
+In the wee hours of the morning, on my last day there, I temporarily installed a test of a new work that I started developing while in Salina.

 Kenneth A. Huff; Untitled new work, 2010; Projection installation; Salina, Kansas; June 2010.